CenterForDigitalHumanities/rerum_server/API.md

 - **Response: `{JSON}`**—Containing various bits of information about the patch.

 Some programming languages and some servers do not consider `PATCH` to be a standard method.
-As a result, some software is unable to make a `PATCH` update request.
+As a result, some software is unable to make a `PATCH` update request directly.
 RERUM still wants these applications to fit within these standards.
 We support the `X-HTTP-Method-Override` header on `POST` requests to make them act like `PATCH` requests in this API.